“The purpose of tithing is to teach you to always put God first in your lives.” Deuteronomy 14:23 (TLB)

 The first obvious blasphemy was using the TLB translation (if you could call it that) of Deuteronomy 14:23.
 Let’s read the difference between the NIV and the TLB

 NIV – “Be sure to set aside a tenth of all that your fields produce each year.“

 TLB – “The purpose of tithing is to teach you to always put God first in your lives.“

-On another note, Rick Warren is completely ignorant about what the bible says on tithing.
-First error is Rick Warren says tithing is giving back the first.
+On another note, Rick Warren is completely ignorant of what the bible says on tithing.
+The first error is Rick Warren says tithing is giving back the first.
 Hmmmmmm, sorry Rick, the tithe was not given from the first, nor the best of the increase.
 Please read Leviticus 27.
 Next, Rick Warren states that the tithe comes from “ALL” that you make.
 Really Rick, Really – “All?”
 This certainly wasn’t the case for Israel.
-Only the tenth of increase from the fruit of the land and the animals were to be given.
+Only a tenth of increase from the fruit of the land and the animals were to be given.
 No. Carpenters did not tithe from their income.
 You can exclude any other occupation that did not include growing food or raising animals.

 Rick goes on lying some more.
-He gives false reasons to why tithing is required.
+He gives false reasons as to why tithing is required.
 The first reason Rick Warren states why we should tithe is that “God says so“.
-God said a lot of things Rick, one of them being that you should stone your children, require circumcision, worship on Saturday’s, and beat your slaves.
-No Rick, i don’t think it’s the fact that God said so, i think it’s the fact that you said so.
+God said a lot of things Rick, one of them being that you should stone your children, require circumcision, worship on Saturdays, and beat your slaves.
+No, Rick, I don’t think it’s the fact that God said so, I think it’s the fact that you said so.
 God never required tithing for gentiles, never required tithing outside of Israel, never required tithing from anything but food, and most blatant of all, God never said tithing was required in the New Testament for the Church.